DS-100/fa25/gradproject-cv.md

 <a name = 'milestone-2-eda'></a>

-### Milestone 2: EDA (10%) - Monday March 17, 2025
+### Milestone 2: EDA (10%) - Wednesday, October 22, 2025

 The milestone is intended to keep you on track to meet your project goals.
-You will need to submit an exploratory data analysis report to [this Gradescope assignment](https://www.gradescope.com/courses/949942/assignments/5717504){:target="_blank"} as a PDF file by **11:59 pm on March 17**.
+You will need to submit an exploratory data analysis report to [this Gradescope assignment](https://www.gradescope.com/courses/949942/assignments/5717504){:target="_blank"} as a PDF file by **11:59 pm on October 22**.
 This will include submitting both a report of your results so far as well as all code necessary to replicate your results.
 Please answer all the questions below.
 Your report should answer the following questions (note these questions should be answered in the form of a report and not as bullet points):

 - **Data Sampling and Collection**
   - How was the data read and sampled for your EDA process?